English BA

 Major Option Course Requirements

-Students must select one of the following options for completion of the major course requirements.
+Students must select at least one of the following options for completion of the major course requirements.

 The Option in English Education: 21 units